 Start your journey

 Financial independence can be a long journey, but you can get there in less than 20 years.
-There are many ways to achieve financial independence and I think almost everyone can take one or more of these paths above.
+There are many ways to achieve financial independence and almost anyone can take one or more of these paths above.
 You just need to make financial independence your goal and start working on it.
 I don’t think anyone ever regret starting this journey so don’t put it off.

 What’s your path to financial independence?
 Is there another good way to get there?